avamsykiran/NodeJS_0430to0630_14Feb22_07Mar22/README.md

     ----------------------------------------------------------------------------------------------

         What is REST API?

+            REpresentational State Transfer
+            are web services designed to be called and consumed on HTTP protocol.

+            + http protocol already supports a variaty of media liek json,xml,text,bianry ..etc
+            + http protocol has a definitly defined status-code setup to ease the communication, of success or request progress or failure.

+        Common Standards to follow for a REST api?

+            1. HTTP Methods to CRUD operation m mapping

+                GET         retrival
+                POST        creating a record
+                PUT         updating
+                PATCH       selective update
+                DELETE      deleting a record

+                .....etc

+            2. HTTP Status Codes

+                1xx - indicate successful reception of a req, 3xx - indicates the redirection of a response

+                2xx     Signaling that the requested job is done 200     OK          successful execution of a GET req 201     CREATED     successful execution of a POST req 202     ACCEPTED    successful execution of a PUT/PATCH req 204     NO CONTENT  successful execution of a DELETE req

+                4xx     Signaling that the reqeust can not be honoured due to a client side error 400     BAD REQUEST when the incoming data is not valid or req url is not valid...
+                        404     NTO FOUND   when a req resource is not available.

+                5xx     Signaling that the reqeust can not be honoured due to a server side error 500     INTERNAL SERVER ERROR

-        Common Standards to follow for a REST api? expressjs - a framework on nodejs to generate rest api.
+        expressjs - a framework on nodejs to generate rest api.